pippo-java/matilda/README.md

 =====================
 [![Travis CI Build Status](https://travis-ci.org/decebals/matilda.png)](https://travis-ci.org/decebals/matilda)

-This project is a demo application build with [Pippo](www.pippo.ro) framework.
+This project is a real life application built with [Pippo](www.pippo.ro) framework.
-The goal of this project is to show how looks a real web application build with Pippo.
+The goal of this project is to show how a real web application built with Pippo looks like.

 Before studying this project please read about Pippo on www.pippo.ro and see the multiple Pippo-Demo projects (fine granularity) on https://github.com/decebals/pippo-demo.

 Libraries used
 -------------------
-This project is build using several libraries:
+This project is built using several libraries:
 - [Pippo](https://github.com/decebals/pippo), a micro Java web framework
 - [Dada](https://github.com/decebals/dada), a tiny generic dao in Java used to access data stored in a H2 database
 - [Pebble](https://github.com/mbosecke/pebble), a Java templating engine